 The word I hear people use most often when they look at my work is “movement”.
 Whatever the subject or medium, there is usually a fluid feel to the composition that seems to happen without me trying to force it.
 I am interested in active subjects…but really, it’s that moment just before a powerful movement…the energy is gathered but held back for a brief space…that’s my favorite moment to capture.

 I have to say that my favorite subjects are dance and horses.
 Dance, mainly ballet, has always been a passion of mine.
 I took classes for several years as an adult, and I know what it feels like to move with and be a part of the music.
 However, I was never able to capture the blend of technical perfection, grace, strength and freedom of movement that I experience when painting dance.
 My highest compliment is when real dancers are moved by my art.

-I grew up riding horses and now am able to enjoy them with my daughter, who rides.
-What attracts me to painting and drawing horses is, I think, similar to dance.
+I grew up riding horses, and I think what attracts me to painting and drawing horses is similar to dance.
 It’s that mix of power and delicacy; grace and strength; movement and balance.
 While I enjoy the loose gestural style with a focus on color for both dance and horse art, I also enjoy intimate studies.
 With horses, I love the challenge of painting a portrait that captures the horses personality and spirit in detail.

 And then there is art journaling.
 It's something I really enjoy helping people discover the joy of art journaling for themselves.
 You can read more about it here.